 Following on from our earlier article about Just Swim sessions, here's what you need to know about Lane Swimming.

 Our Lane Swimming sessions are the heart of our fitness swimming provision, providing a perfect environment for those who want to work on their fitness, build stamina or improve their swimming times.

 What is a Lane Swimming session like?

 In a Lane Swimming session, you can expect the pool to be divided into individual lanes.
-The number of lanes available will depend on the size of your local pool, and in some of our larger pools, whether there are additional activities running alongside.
+The number of lanes available will depend on the size of your local pool.
+In some of our larger pools, there may be additional activities running alongside.